amidaware/trmm-docs/docs/howitallworks.md

 Nginx is the web server for the `rmm`, `api`, and `mesh` domains.
 All sites redirect port 80 (HTTP) to port 443 (HTTPS).

-!!! warning

-    nginx does not serve the NATS service on port 4222.

 ???+ abstract "nginx configuration (a.k.a. sites available)"

     - [nginx configuration docs](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/)